AdobeDocs/advertising.en/help/integrations/analytics/ids.md

     * For other ad networks, or [!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts with the [!UICONTROL Auto Upload] setting disabled, manually add the parameter to your [account-level append parameters](/help/search-social-commerce/campaign-management/accounts/ad-network-account-manage.md){target="_blank"}, which append it to your base URLs.

-* The server-side insertion feature isn't implemented:
+* When the server-side insertion feature isn't implemented:

   * DSP customers: The [JavaScript code](javascript.md) automatically records click-throughs and view-throughs.
 When a browser doesn't support third-party cookies, you can still track click-based conversions for the following ad types: